1204khofo/Sales-Performance/README.md

 ### Data Analysis
 ---
-This is where we include basic lines of code or queries used during anlysis
+This is where we include basic lines of code or queries used during analysis
 ```SQL
 ----------Number Of Sales Transctions In Each Region--------------
 SELECT Region, count(*) as